rki-mf1/VLQ-nf/README.md

 - ``--query`` input should be the path to a folder containing *.fastq* or *fastq.gz* files that should be analysed on the same reference data set lie in the same folder ``PATH/TO/QUERY_FASTQ_FILES/``

-**Development Note**:
-Currently, it is only possible to filter either by countries or by continents, but not both.

 ### Test data
 tbd